cybermaggedon/accumulo-docker/README.md

 This work is based on [https://github.com/medined/docker-accumulo](https://github.com/medined/docker-accumulo), and mraad/accumulo.

 Single-node Accumulo instance for development purposes.
+There are two hard-coded hostnames: 'hadoop' for HDFS, and 'zookeeper' for Zookeeper.

 To run: